kwroldan/code-analysis-exercise-3/README.md

 * Keep coming up with new inputs until you're confident until you're confident that you know how the function works.
 * Write a summary of what the function does.

+** SUMMARY **
+The function takes the input of *animal* , makes all the characters in the string lowercase, and checks if it is "alligator" .
+If it is "alligator" the function returns *small* -- if it's anything else, the function returns *wide* .

 ```js
 function (animal){
   const normalizedName = animal.toLowerCase()